Refuse AI notes

 Many medical offices are integrating AI-mediated note taking.
 In a different world where LLMs prioritized accuracy and practices weren’t squeezed for every dime of profit, this wouldn’t necessarily be a bad thing.
 That’s not our world.

-Most offices are experimenting with AI, and will ask your permission.
-This protects them from liability.
-Head off problems by refusing to be a guinea pig.
+Offices experimenting with AI will ask your permission.
+This protects them from liability, but you can refuse to be a guinea pig.

 medical AI